Friday, June 30, 2006

 Five years after 9/11/01, and the only meaningful reform in Saudi Arabia is harsher torture of detainees who the U.S. abducts through general sweeps, NSA wide-net electronic surveillance programs, or just because.
 A hunch.
 School textbooks in Saudi Arabia still promote extremism, anti-Western rhetoric:

-EXCERPTS FROM TEXTBOOKS PRODUCED IN SAUDI ARABIA
+EXCERPTS FROM TEXTBOOKS PRODUCED IN SAUDI ARABIAAdd to that:

 The passages below -- drawn from the same set of Saudi texts proudly cited in the new 74-page review of curriculum reform being distributed by the Saudi Embassy -- are shaping the views of the next generation of Saudis and Muslims worldwide.
 Unchanged, they will only harden and deepen hatred, intolerance and violence toward other faiths and cultures, according to the author of the above article.